CastielWong/MVP/Python/Syntax/generic/oop.md

         "name": "admin"
     }

-    # need to convert the dict to key-value pair first
+    # convert the dict to key-value pair for instantiation
     role = Role(**data)
 ```